arnauqc/collabworks/README.md

 ** Obtain the data **
 First of all download all the data you want to visualize.
-* In Scopus, download it as CSV
-* In WoS, download it as 'Tab-delimited (Win, UTF-8)'
+*** Web of Science ***
+Make a search of the articles from which you desire to study its publications structure.
+Obtain afterwards the data selecting *Save to Tab-delimited (Windows, UTF-8)* and gathering the desired number of articles.
+No abstract is needed.
+Download the bunch of files keeping in mind that WoS allows at most 500 articles for each txt file.
+Place finally all the txt files into the 'data' folder contained in the execution directory.

+*** Scopus ***
+Proceed in the same way as for the Web of Science.
+No abstract is needed.
-Afterwards, place all the txt/csv files into a 'data' folder contained in the execution directory.
+Place finally all the csv files into the 'data' folder contained in the execution directory.

 ** Arguments and execution **
 Run the program using Python 3.